thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest-templates.md

 sudo tedge config unset c8y.smartrest.templates
 ```

-To remove one of existing templates you can overwrite the existing `c8y.smartrest.templates` with the new set which doesn't contain the unwanted template.
+To remove one of existing templates you can use the `tedge config remove` command:

 ```sh
 tedge config get c8y.smartrest.templates